luvit/luvi/README.md

 `Makefile`.

 Prior to building the `luvi` binary you must configure the version of `luvi` that you want to build.
-Currently there are two versions: `regular` and `tiny`.
+Currently there are three versions:

+- tiny: only the necessities; omits OpenSSL, LPeg, and lrexlib
+- regular: the normal luvit experience; includes OpenSSL, lpeg and lrexlib
+- regular-asm: includes OpenSSL's ASM optimizations

 ```sh
 cd luvi